franktranvantu/js-asynchronous-programming/README.md

-JavaScript promises provide an efficient way to fire off and keep track of multiple asynchronous operations with the Promise.all method.
+The `finally()` method is a new addition to promises.

+It gets called once a promise is fully settled, regardless of whether it's fulfilled or rejected.

-Promise.all is useful when your program needs to wait for more than one promise to resolve.
+Finally is useful when you need to do some clean up after the promise sequence finished.